-MGMT 7371 Cooperative Work Experience (3) (Last year's course prefix/number MGT 703)
+MGMT 7371 Cooperative Work Experience (3)

 Prerequisite: Previous credit in or concurrent enrollment in Management 1374 or demonstrated competence approved by the instructor.
 This course is designed to develop the student's managerial skills through the completion of a written competency-based learning plan describing varied student learning objectives and planned work experience.
 Emphasis is on improving leadership skills and goal-setting.
 (1 Lec., 14 Lab.)